- Home

-Hearing loss can have a significant impact on a person’s quality of life, and can be a difficult thing to adjust to.
-Because it can make conversation and social situations difficult, people who are deaf or suffer from hearing loss may experience feelings of isolation or helplessness, which can take a toll on their wellbeing.
+Hearing loss can significantly impact a person’s quality of life and can be difficult to adjust to.
+Because it can affect conversations and social situations, people who are deaf or suffer from hearing loss may experience feelings of isolation or helplessness.

-Therefore, if you or someone you love is deaf or suffers from hearing loss, it can be useful to gather an understanding of what this really means, and what resources are available to help you manage it, and limit its effect on daily life.
+Therefore, if you or someone you love is deaf or has hearing loss, it can be useful to understand what this really means and what resources are available to minimise its effect on daily life.

-In this article, we’ll cover what can cause hearing loss, where to seek guidance and support, as well how you can handle the emotional impact of hearing loss.
+In this article, we’ll cover what can cause hearing loss, where to seek guidance and support, and how to cope with the emotional impact of hearing loss.

 What causes hearing loss?

-Hearing loss is fairly common and affects around 40% of people over 50 in the UK.
-Usually, hearing loss is a gradual process that comes as a result of age, which can sometimes make it harder for people to highlight where issues began.
+Hearing loss is fairly common and affects around 12 million adults in the UK.
+It’s usually a gradual process that comes with age, sometimes making it more difficult to pinpoint where the issues began.

-Acquired hearing loss that occurs gradually with ageing is common and can be caused by various factors including exposure to loud noises, trauma to the eardrum, injury, or disease.
+Acquired hearing loss that occurs gradually with ageing is common and can be caused by various factors such as exposure to loud noises, eardrum trauma, injury, or disease.

 You can read more about the causes of hearing loss here on the NHS website.